Matrix-Robotics/MatrixMini/README.md

 Matrix Mini is an Arduino based robot controller.

-With the Matrix build system, you can make a lot of projects.
+With the Matrix building system, you can make tons of projects.

-From the basic tracking car to the omni-directional mobile platform, you can make any ideas comes out of your mind.
+From basic tracking car to omni-directional mobile platform, you can make any ideas comes out of your mind.